senaite/senaite2.com/docs/quickstart.md

 ![Client Samples](/screenshots/client_samples_listing_2.png "Client Samples")

-Congratulations 🙌 you successfully created your first Sample in SENAITE.
+Congratulations, you successfully created your first Sample in SENAITE.

 You can click now on the generated *Sample ID* link to inspect the created sample.
 Also note how the generated ID contains our referenced *Sample Type* `H2O` and